ITC-CRIB/fairly/docs/installation.rst

 **Requirements:**

-* Python 3.8 or higher
+* Python 3.10 or higher
-* pip 20.0 or higher
-* ruamel.yaml 0.17.26 or higher
+* JupyterLab 4.x or higher
-* JupyterLab 3.x

 Installing the Toolset
 ------------------------